koszeggy/KGySoft.Drawing/Specific/GdiPlus/KGySoft.Drawing/.nuspec/readme.md

 > * For WPF specific solutions see the [KGySoft.Drawing.Wpf](https://www.nuget.org/packages/KGySoft.Drawing.Wpf/) package.
 It makes possible to obtain a managed, fast accessible bitmap data for a `WriteableBitmap` instance of any pixel format, offering all features of an [`IReadWriteBitmapData`](https://docs.kgysoft.net/drawing/html/T_KGySoft_Drawing_Imaging_IReadWriteBitmapData.htm) for a `WriteableBitmap`.
 > * For dedicated UWP support see the [KGySoft.Drawing.Uwp](https://www.nuget.org/packages/KGySoft.Drawing.Uwp/) package.
 > * For dedicated WinUI support see the [KGySoft.Drawing.WinUI](https://www.nuget.org/packages/KGySoft.Drawing.WinUI/) package.
+> * For SkiaSharp specific solutions see the [KGySoft.Drawing.SkiaSharp](https://www.nuget.org/packages/KGySoft.Drawing.SkiaSharp/) package.
+It makes possible to obtain managed, fast accessible bitmap data for `SKBitmap` and `SKPixmap` instances of any pixel format, offering all [`IReadWriteBitmapData`](https://docs.kgysoft.net/drawing/html/T_KGySoft_Drawing_Imaging_IReadWriteBitmapData.htm) features for them.
+It also offers extension methods for the `SKImage`, `SKSurface`, `SKBitmap`, `SKPixmap` and `SKImageInfo` classes.
 > * See also the [KGySoft.Drawing.Tools](https://github.com/koszeggy/KGySoft.Drawing.Tools) repository, which contains debugger visualizers built on the KGy SOFT Drawing Libraries as well as a test project, which demonstrates its features.